kauffecup/text-rpg-engine/README.md

 There are two adapters already implemented in this repo:

-  - `./localAdapter.js` - runs locally in your command prompt
+  - `./adapterLocal.js` - runs locally in your command prompt
-  - `./slackAdapter.js` - runs as a Slack bot and is configured via environment variables.
+  - `./adapterSlack.js` - runs as a Slack bot and is configured via environment variables.

+There are two `loadData`-ers - `./loadDataLocal.js` and `./loadDataDropbox.js`,
+showing examples of how to load data into the game.
+The local one just reads in the JSON files from the `./data` directory and the dropbox one, well, reads them from dropbox.

 There are also two "savers" - `./saveLocal` and `./saveCloudant` that implement and export the three save functions.
 This way both the local and slack adapters